 1918 - The Diocese of Seattle begins organized efforts to aid the poor with Bishop Edward O’Dea’s establishment of the Seattle Council of Catholic Women.
 The organization selected and supervised boarding and group homes for orphaned and abandoned children, and helped place children for adoption.
-In 1937 it became the Association for Catholic Childhood, an organization dedicated to supporting and raising funds for Catholic Community Services.
+In 1937, it became the Association for Catholic Childhood, an organization dedicated to supporting and raising funds for Catholic Community Services (CCS).

 1923 - The Catholic Welfare Bureau is organized in Tacoma under the auspices of the Catholic Women’s Club.
 Its main focus is to assist homeless and orphaned children and single mothers.

 1936 - Catholic Charities of the Diocese of Seattle is officially formed by Bishop Gerald Shaughnessy to coordinate the administration of all the various works of charity in the diocese.

 1937 - Catholic Children’s Services of Catholic Charities opens offices in the Railroad Exchange Building in Seattle.

 1939 - Catholic Charities in Whatcom County opens offices in Bellingham.
 Catholic Charities in Tacoma is founded out of the Catholic Welfare Bureau and the Catholic Women’s Club.

 1940 - Catholic Charities of the Diocese of Seattle is incorporated according to the laws of the State of Washington.